 Progression to work or study

 BTECs are developed in consultation with employers and higher education experts, so they can trust that anyone with a BTEC will demonstrate the high standards of knowledge, practical skills and understanding required for further study and employment.

-The 2017 BTEC Awards took place on the 6th July to celebrate vocational excellence.
+The 2018 BTEC Awards will take place in July to celebrate vocational excellence.